-RESTORATION PROJECTS Much of the land at the White House Farm and Leopold's Preserve has been affected by farming, logging, and development.
+RESTORATION PROJECTS Much of the land at the White House Farm and Leopold's Preserve has been affected by past farming, logging, and development.
 These disturbances upset the ecological balance, making it difficult for native organisms to thrive.
-WHFF is working to restore and maintain native habitats on our land, helping conserve Piedmont ecosystems for generations to come.
+WHFF is working to restore and maintain native habitats on our land while helping to conserve Piedmont ecosystems for generations to come.
 Read on to learn more and keep an eye out for updates in future newsletters!
-Test Plots at the White House Farm We manage 7 plots of former farmland at the White House Farm, with the ultimate goal of restoring them into native meadow habitats.
+Test Plots at the White House Farm We manage 7 plots of former cattle grazing land at the White House Farm, with the ultimate goal of restoring them into native meadow habitats.
 Over several years, these "test plots" have allowed us (and our partners!) to experiment with different treatments and determine how they affect the emerging meadow ecosystem.
 Surveys conducted on these plots by SCBI's Virginia Working Landscapes program have shown a connection between controlled burns and diversity of plants, pollinators, and birds.
 Earlier this month, we conducted a burn on one of our plots in cooperation with the Virginia Department of Forestry.
 We're excited to monitor the results as succession begins this spring!

 RECOGNIZING EXCELLENCE Congratulations to our founder, Scott C. Plein, for being awarded 2021 Conservationist of the Year by Prince William Ducks Unlimited!
 The award recognizes outstanding achievements and extraordinary commitments to land conservation.
 Plein has worked tirelessly to promote environmental awareness, and he consistently advocates for sensible land planning and a holistic approach to creating human habitat that adjoins conserved and protected land.
 Click here to learn more about Scott's lifelong commitment to conservation.
-Friday Conservation Corps The White House Farm Foundation is proud to offer volunteer opportunities for anyone looking to earn community service hours.
+Friday Conservation Corps The White House Farm Foundation is proud to offer volunteer opportunities for anyone looking to participate in environmental stewardship.
 In partnership with the Bull Run Mountains Conservancy, we've launched a new volunteer program at Leopold's Preserve: the Friday Conservation Corps!
 Every Friday from 12:30 PM - 3:30 PM, volunteers can drop in to work on a series of rotating stewardship projects across the Preserve.
-Volunteer for an hour, or stay all afternoon - just be sure to sign up ahead of time so Nick knows to expect you.
+Volunteer for an hour, or stay all afternoon - just be sure to sign up ahead of time so our Park Manager, Nick, knows to expect you.
 All volunteers under 18 must be accompanied by a parent or guardian.
 Upcoming projects include brush clearing, trash removal, and trail maintenance.
 We hope you can join us!
 Savanna Habitat at Leopold's Preserve Work is well underway on this exciting project at Leopold's Preserve.
-We hope to convert a 2.25-acre former farm field into a representative oak-hickory savanna habitat, replete with examples of many different native tree species.
-This will provide unique niches for native wildlife and an educational opportunity about the diversity of Piedmont landscapes.
-This spring, we're putting the next steps of our plan into action, working to reduce ground cover and thin out redcedars, preparing to plant additional native trees in the fall.
+We hope to convert a 2.25-acre former farm field into a representative oak-hickory savanna habitat, along with examples of many other native tree species.
+This will provide unique niches for native wildlife and will serve as an educational opportunity about the diversity of Piedmont tree species.
+This spring, we're putting the next steps of our plan into action; reducing ground cover, thinning out redcedars, and preparing to plant additional native trees in the fall.
 Watch this space as we continue making progress!